SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 But I suppose it is great for "clicks" and for Americans who can't stomach international news unless there's an intoxicating hype-to-fact ratio.

 As a result of being dubbed "Putin's Brain," Dugin received Western media interview requests and public speaking opportunities, which he gladly accepted.
-To my knowledge he never accepted or claimed the title of "Putin's Brain."
+Interestingly, at least to my knowledge, he never accepted or claimed the title of "Putin's Brain."
 Instead, Dugin would smoothly pivot away, turning the discussion back to advocacy of his views.

-Ironically, the repeated elevation of Dugin by the American press likely boosted his influence both abroad and possibly in his own country.
-One has to wonder whether this was perceived by Putin as a problem.
+Ironically, the repeated elevation of Dugin by the American press likely boosted his influence both here, abroad, and possibly in his own country.
+He became, through this Western process, the unofficial global spokesman for Russia on the war.
+One can easily wonder whether this was perceived by Putin as a problem.

+And now we find Dugin -- in reality, not in imagination -- at the very center of world events.

 On another note, earlier this year Dugin shared his views about Russian victims of the Ukraine war.
 The context was an interview conducted by a Russian journalist.
 In the interview, <a href="https://www.memri.org/reports/purported-putin-whisperer-dugin-solar-putin-must-mobilize-entire-russian-people-win-struggle" target="blank">translated by Memri.org</a>, Dugin seems to view Russian civilian casualties as "certain technological problems" with "the reunion."
 Here's a passage from the interview: